-Burp Repeater is a simple tool for manually manipulating and reissuing individual HTTP requests, and analyzing the application's responses.
+Burp Repeater is a simple tool for manually manipulating and reissuing individual HTTP and WebSocket messages, and analyzing the application's responses.
 You can use Repeater for all kinds of purposes, such as changing parameter values to test for input-based vulnerabilities, issuing requests in a specific sequence to test for logic flaws, and reissuing requests from Burp Scanner issues to manually verify reported issues.

-The easiest way to start working with Repeater is to select the request you want to work on within another Burp tool (such as the Proxy history or Target site map), and use the "Send to Repeater" option on the context menu.
+To use Burp Repeater with HTTP messages, you can select an HTTP message anywhere in Burp, and choose "Send to Repeater" from the context menu.
 This will create a new request tab in Repeater, and automatically populate the target details and request message editor with the relevant details.
-You can then modify and issue the request as required.
+Alternatively, you can open a new Repeater tab manually and select the "HTTP" option.

 Each Repeater tab maintains its own history of the requests that have been made within it.
 You can click the "<" and ">" buttons to navigate backwards and forwards through this history and view each request and response.
 You can also use the drop-down buttons to show a numbered list of adjacent items in the history, and quickly move to them.
 At any point in the history, you can edit and reissue the currently displayed request.